Required Tools

 Essential Equipment

-- Trash Bags: Collect and dispose of unwanted items efficiently.
+- Trash Bags: Used for collecting and disposing of debris and unwanted items.

-- Dolly or Hand Truck: Aid in transporting heavy items without strain.
+- Dolly or Hand Truck: Helps in transporting heavy items like furniture or appliances.

 Optional Equipment

-- Broom and Dustpan: Ideal for sweeping up debris and dust at the end of the cleanout.
+- Broom and Dustpan: For sweeping up small debris and dust.

 Rental vs Purchase